Munazir1533/Munazir1533/README.md

 ### Interests
 👀 I have a keen interest in the following areas:

- -VLSI
- -Analog Electronics
-- Analog Design
+- VLSI
 - Digital Electronics
 - Digital Design
+- Analog Design
+- Analog Electronics

 ### Current Learning
 🌱 Currently, I am exploring my interests in VSLI, Digital design & analog design .
 I am dedicated to expanding my knowledge and skills in these domains.